A ‘Method-of-the-Month’ Club to help Product Teams Work Through Difficult Situations.

 (Yeah, I know.
 These are about me.
-Until things are up and running and people have had a chance to say kind things about the club, these will have to do!)
+Until things are out of beta and people have had a chance to say kind things about the club, these will have to do!)

 Stephen's love of learning and models of practice shines through.”